xthiago/php-skeleton/README.md

 1. Make sure you have the requirements described above.
 1. Clone this repository: `git clone git@github.com:xthiago/php-skeleton.git`
-1. Run `docker-compose run php composer install` to install the PHP dependencies.
+1. Run `docker-compose run php compose install` to install the PHP dependencies.
 1. If you are using Linux, go to the next step.
 If you are using `Docker for Mac or Windows`, create a `.env` file (I suggest you copy from [distribution version](env.dist) with `cp env.dist env.dist`) and add `XDEBUG_REMOTE_HOST=host.docker.internal`).
 It is needed in order to allow Xdebug to connect back to the IDE in these OS.